 Can I leave more detailed Feedback for a seller?

-As a buyer, you can rate your seller in four additional areas: item as described, communication, dispatch time, and postage & packaging charges.
+As a buyer, for most transactions you can rate your seller in up to 4 additional areas: item as described, communication, dispatch time, and postage & packaging charges.
 These ratings do not count toward the seller’s Feedback Score, and are anonymous.
 Learn more about providing detailed seller ratings.

 Detailed seller ratings from the same buyer are counted in the same way as Feedback.
 Only one every week is included in the seller's score.